 Small grassroots groups across California are working passionately to make their communities healthier and safer, and to protect the natural environment.
 They are at the forefront of tackling tough environmental and social justice problems including toxic pollution, urban sprawl, equity, resilience, climate justice and the degradation of our rivers, wild places and neighborhoods.
 The people involved in these groups have the most at stake, because this is were they live, work and play.
 They have the local knowledge to get things done and credibility within their communities to leverage support.
 They have the vision, creativity and connections to be successful.

 We know from a long history of funding grassroots groups that a small grant can go a long way.
 But we also know that these nascent organizations need more than money.
 They need help building an organizational structure that allows them to efficiently advance their mission, and even though they are small, they need access to development, communications, legal, IT and HR help.

-This is a strategic moment to support a dynamic leap in the capacity building that has always been core to Rose Foundation and our Northern California Environmental Grassroots Fund.
+This is a strategic moment to support a dynamic leap in the capacity building that has always been core to Rose Foundation and our California Environmental Grassroots Fund.
 Building on our 12 years experience awarding $2.5 million in grassroots grants, leveraging our 6+ years of intensive participation in the Community Leadership Program (CLP), and the Rose Foundation’s overall position at the intersection of California’s grassroots environmental and social justice movements, we will pilot the Grassroots Training Institute (GTI).
 The GTI will help grassroots environmental and social justice groups build community power by providing them with the skills, training, systems and resources they need for long-term success.